 #1: Maintain Correct Posture

 A lifetime of working in an office can be a death sentence for your back.
 Sitting hunched over a screen with poor posture can, over time, completely change the shape of your spine and lead to severe problems in the future.
-If you work at a desk or spend a lot of time in a sedentary position, you don’t have to change jobs, but you certainly need to change your working habits.
+If you work at a desk or spend a lot of time in a sedentary position, you don’t have to change jobs, but you certainly should consider looking at different furniture and review your daily work habits.

 Make an effort to sit upright when working at a desk.
 It may take some effort to break the habit initially, but there are steps you can take to make it easier.
 Make sure your desk and computer are the right height and consider investing in an ergonomic chair that provides strong back support.
 Make sure you take regular breaks to stand up and stretch to give your spine a rest.